Lebanese lawmaker enters bank branch to demand frozen savings | Law-Order

 Lebanese lawmaker enters bank branch to demand frozen savings

-A Lebanese member of parliament entered a branch of Byblos Bank north of Beirut early on Wednesday with a group of associates to demand access to her frozen savings to pay for an upcoming surgery, according to a depositors' advocacy group.
-Cynthia Zarazir, a first-time parliamentarian who was elected in May to represent Beirut, entered the bank unarmed and demanded $8,500 in cash, a member of the Depositors' Union told Reuters.
-Another incident took place on Monday.
-Lebanon's banking association has expressed outrage over the hold-ups.
+A Lebanese member of parliament entered a branch of Byblos Bank north of Beirut on Wednesday with a group of associates to demand access to her frozen savings to pay for surgery.

 - Country: